xXbaodeptraiXx/BedrockServer2000/README.md

 - Auto start server
 - Server closing message to let players know that the server will close in 10 seconds
-- Automated backup saving (has bugs)
+- Automated backup saving (has minor bugs)
-- Automated backup loading (has bugs)
+- Automated backup loading (has minor bugs)
-- Configuration file (has bugs)
+- Configuration file (has major bugs)

 ### Unimplemented features

+- Automatic backup on DateTIme
--
+- Logging
+- Chat input and logging (depends on server software, which hasn't implement that)

 ## Known bugs

-These are some bugs I ran into while testing the server wrapper.

 - autoBackupEveryX still runs when the server - is off/stopped
 - App.Config file is not found or embedded - into the program when do `dotnet publish`